Financial Aid Information

 Church Matching Scholarship (Up to $1,300)

 Biola will match up to two church checks per year for a total match of up to $1,300 for a full-time student demonstrating need.
 Some programs, such as fully online undergraduate programs, may not be eligible.
 Program eligibility information is available on the most current Church Matching Scholarship Application form.
 Each church's check must be submitted along with the Church Matching Scholarship Application.
 The Fall semester deadline is October 1.
 The Spring semester deadline (for spring entrants only) is March 1.
 No exceptions are made to the deadline and funds are awarded as available.
 A FAFSA must be filed by the deadline for all U.S. Citizens and non-citizens who are eligible for federal financial aid.
 Dream Act eligible students must complete the California Dream Act Application.
-The student must demonstrate financial need as demonstrated by the FAFSA or Dream Act Application.
+The student must have financial need as demonstrated by the FAFSA or Dream Act Application.
 International students enrolled at Biola on a F-1 or R-1 visa are exempt from the FAFSA requirement.

 President's Award (100% tuition)